 Think of any time you’ve been relaxing with a group of friends or family, talking and laughing together.
 Inevitably someone tells a story, maybe humorous or suspenseful or sad.
 As they talked, you wore their shoes, understood them better and became closer as a group.
-We’ve all experienced the power of narrative even if we didn’t notice it at the time.
-But if you understand how stories capture attention and draw others in, you can use them to attract and motivate major contributors.
+We’ve all experienced the power of storytelling even if we didn’t notice it at the time.
+But if you understand how stories capture attention and draw others in, you can use them to attract and motivate your donors as well.

 As soon as early humans had language, they started telling stories.
 Anthropologists speculate they helped us learn from others.
 Tales of danger would teach people to take precautions while reports of a newly discovered food source would motivate them to seek it out.
 From those earliest days, story has been central to our culture.